MSW Instantons

 In the context of $F$-theory, the $K3$ surface has some further special properties.
 The elliptic fibration on the $K3$ surface allows us to single out a $(1,1)$ sublattice, generated by the elliptic fiber and a section: \be v_1 = [T^2], \qquad v_2 = [T^2] + [{\bf P}^1] \ee Of interest are the masses of membrane BPS states, wrapped on these cycles.\footnote{In order to compare properly, we really have to express the masses in $7d$ Planck units.} On the $M$-theory side, these masses are proportional to the volume of the wrapped cycle in Planck units.
 On the heterotic side, the $(1,1)$ sublattice corresponds to the momentum and winding charges $(n_8,m_8)$ of a distinguished $S^1$ on the internal $T^3$.
 Their masses are given by \be m(v_1)\ =\ 2\pi n_8/R_8, \quad m(v_2)\ =\ m_8R_8/2\pi \ee The BPS states with these charges are the Dabholkar-Harvey states.
 We can follow the masses of these BPS states on both sides.
 In the $F$-theory limit of small elliptic fiber with area $A \sim 1/R_8$, the distinguished heterotic $S^1$ decompactifies, and the Narain data reduces to that of the $8d$ heterotic string, i.e. a lattice of signature $(18,2)$.
 Thus we may think of our MSW string as a heterotic string living in the base of a $T^2$-fibration.

 If $S=dP_9$ we still get a chiral string, but with a Narain lattice of signature $(9,1)$.
 In the $F$-theory context, we further eliminate the $(1,1)$ sublattice corresponding to the elliptic fiber and a section of the $dP_9$.
 The resulting lattice of signature $(8,0)$ is none other than the $E_8$ lattice.
 This can be thought of as half of an eight-dimensional heterotic string, in the limit that we decouple the winding modes on the internal $T^2$.
-As we already mentioned, the cylinder map in this case gives an explicit map relating the Jacobians on both sides, as well as the theta functions.
 We could also consider an $M5$-brane wrapping $S = T^4$.
 In this case, we get a left-right symmetric string.